-With one of the longest coastlines, vast wilderness, world-class cities, and a culture of tolerance and diversity, Canada is a natural destination for thousands of international students.
+With some of the longest coastlines in the world, the abundance of wilderness, world-class cities, and a multicultural and diverse population, Canada is the first choice of thousands of international students.

 High-Quality Education at an Affordable Cost

 One can find that Canadian degrees, certificates, and diplomas are considered internationally equivalent to degrees in the U.S. and other Commonwealth countries.
 You can choose from a varied list of degree programs, with everything from humanities to technology and health, with some very specialized environmental courses available only in the Great White North.
 In addition, English Language Schools and French Language Schools abound and offer a variety of side activities from skiing to camping apart from academics.
-While the quality of education rivals the U.S. and the U.K., the costs of tuition and living are significantly lower.
+While the quality of education on par with countries like the United States of America and the United Kingdom, the costs of tuition and living are significantly lower.
 For instance, The University of Winnipeg has some of the most affordable tuition fee in the higher education space.

 The comfort of Safety

-Canada is a friendly, safe country with a high standard of living.
-Low crime rates, great student health benefits, and universities focused on student security and health make studying in Canada a good choice for anyone who’s uneasy about personal safety whilst abroad.
-The Global Peace Index ranks Canada among its top 10 safest countries in the world to visit.
+Canada is an extremely friendly, multicultural, and safe country with a very high standard of living.
+Low crime rates, great student health benefits, and universities focused on student security and health make studying in Canada a good choice for anyone who is uneasy about personal safety whilst abroad.
+The Global Peace Index (GPI) ranks Canada amongst the top 12 safest nations in the world.

 Student Friendly Campus in Tech-Centric Country

-In addition, Canada was the first country to link its schools and libraries to the Internet through its innovative SchoolNet program.
-It is therefore not surprising that nearly 90% of Canadian households are connected to the Internet.
-In fact, according to a study by the Canadian Internet Registration Authority (CIRA), Canadians rank 2nd in the world for the average number of hours spent online per user (41.3 hours per month).
-Among G8 countries, Canada takes 2nd place in terms of Internet penetration rates.
+In addition, through its innovative SchoolNet program, Canada was the first nation to link all its schools and libraries to the internet.
+Unsurprising, almost 90% of Canadian households have an internet connection.
+According to a study conducted by the Canadian Internet Registration Authority (CIRA), Canadians ranks second in the world for the average hours spent online per user per month (41.3 hours per month).
+Among the G8 countries, Canada ranks second in terms of Internet penetration rates.
 Wi-Fi is accessible virtually anywhere in the country.

 The Opportunity to Experience Global Multiculturalism

-Canada has a policy of encouraging multicultural diversity, and this has resulted in a welcoming environment where almost all the world’s ethnic groups are represented.
+Canada has a policy of encouraging multicultural and multi-lingual diversity, which has helped create a welcoming environment, where almost all the world’s ethnic groups are rightfully represented.
 One also has the option and an opportunity to learn new cultures and languages.

-Canada is a bilingual country, which makes studying here an excellent opportunity to develop your language skills and boost your prospects for an interesting career.
-Coursework in French and English is an integral part of Canada’s educational system, which enriches its cultural and community life.
+Canada, being a bilingual country, has made studying here an excellent opportunity to develop one’s language skills and boost prospects for an exhilarating career.
+Coursework in both French and English is an integral part of Canada’s educational system, which further enriches its cultural inclusivity and community life.

-After studying abroad in Canada, you may want to make the Great White North your permanent home.
+After studying in Canada, you may end up wanting to make the Great White North your forever home.
 If you are considering moving to Canada, the “Canadian Experience Class” makes it easier for you.
 Applicants need to have graduated with a degree and should have been working for a year.
-They can apply for a permanent visa that will take 15 to 18 months to process.
+They can then start their application process for a permanent residence visa, which will take around 15 - 18 months to process.
 After that, you can make your temporary trip to Canada a permanent way of life.
-And if Express Entry doesn’t work out, Canada’s provinces also offer routes to permanent residence through their Provincial Nominee Programs.
+Even if express entry process doesn’t get you that coveted PR, Canada’s provinces also offer routes to citizenship through their Provincial Nominee Programs (PNPs).

 Work while you study

 Another reason why you should study in Canada is that you can work as you study.
-As a student, you have the right to work up to 20 hours a week during school periods.
-A privilege that is rare to come by.
+As a student, you have the right to work up to 20 hours a week during school periods, an advantage that is a rarity in many countries.
 Most countries demand that you acquire a work permit before you earn an income.
 You can spend your time applying for jobs while balancing the pedagogy of the university.
-This is an excellent way to continue to live in Canada while diversifying and developing your professional skills.
+This is an excellent method to continue to live in Canada while diversifying your skill sets and developing professional competencies.

 Getting a student visa made very easy